cybrwzrd/cyberwizard-blog/content/posts/the-ultimate-ideavim-setup.md

 I've tried, believe me I've tried, to leave the warm confines of my IDE for the neon beauty of the terminal, but I cannot abandon my debugger, test runner, and JetBrain's unbelievably good suite of refactorings.

+The best part of using IdeaVim is I can create custom key bindings that map to JetBrains IDE actions, such as extracting variables, adjusting type signatures, or activating zen display mode.

 IdeaVim allows me to find the ideal balance between the full power of the IDE, and the sleek, responsive, zen-ness of the terminal.
 Additionally, if you find yourself sharing your machine or pair programming, you don't have to victimise your unwitting colleague with a crash course in Vim.

 _Disclaimer: I code primarily in C# in my professional capacity.
 If you're coding in a toy language like Javascript, you may find terminal Vim is more than sufficient for you._